-The finding that increased disclosure is associated with higher future risk-adjusted performance suggests that BHCs that disclose more information face a better risk-return trade-off.
+The finding that increased disclosure is associated with higher future risk-adjusted performance suggests that BHCs that disclose more information face a better risk-return tradeoff.
 This finding is consistent with a broad interpretation of market discipline.
-Much discussion of market discipline has focused on the idea that market participants are concerned primarily about risk, so that enhanced disclosure serves mainly to discipline bank managers in terms of risk taking.
-However, it is reasonable to assume that investors, creditors, and other stakeholders might also be concerned with efficient risk taking and the relationship between risk and return.
-In this broader interpretation, enhanced disclosure facilitates market discipline not merely by affecting risk but by making risk taking and trading activities more efficient and productive.
+Much discussion of market discipline has focused on the idea that market participants are concerned primarily about risk, so that enhanced disclosure serves mainly to discipline bank managers in terms of risktaking.
+However, investors, creditors, and other stakeholders might reasonably be assumed to be concerned with efficient risk-taking and the relationship between risk and return.
+In this broader interpretation, enhanced disclosure facilitates market discipline not merely by affecting risk, but by making risk taking and trading activities more efficient and productive.